 TItle XIX Community Homes

-The over-arching goal of the program is to create a caring, family atmosphere in which our clients can learn essential independent living skills such as safety rules, self-care, meal planning, grocery shopping, money management, and meal preparation.
-These basic skills enable each resident to live as independently as possible in the community.
+The over-arching goal of the program is to create a caring, family atmosphere in which our residents can learn essential living skills such as safety rules, self-care, meal planning, grocery shopping, money management, and meal preparation.

 Supported Independent Living (SIL)

-Crossroads’ residential services also include a Supervised Independent Living (SIL) program in which individuals live throughout the community either alone or with roommates, in apartments or private homes.
-We try to inspire as mane personal choinces as possible and encourage each client to become an active member of the community.
-We have approximately 40 participants in the SIL program who require a less structured living environment than those residing in group homes.
+Crossroads’ residential services also includes a SIL program in which individuals with a NOW (New Opportunities Waiver) live throughout the community either alone or with roommates, in apartments or private homes.
+We try to inspire as many personal choices as possible and encourage each resident to become an active member of the community.

-All participants hold a New Opportunities Waiver (NOW)* and have an individualized support panl which coordinated the provision of care.
-Each participant has specially trained staff, Direct Service Workers(DSW’s), to support daily living activities; including, but not limited to nutrition, cooking, banking, the use of public transportation and other self-help skills.
-There is an entire administrative team to assist participants with housing, money management, transportation, medicaion administration, medical appointments, socialization and recreation.
+Each participant has specially trained staff, Direct Service Providers (DSPs), to support daily living activities; including, but not limited to nutrition, cooking, money management, hygiene, the use of public transportation and other self-help skills.